View Document Text

 Item 17 Voting Client Securities

-company’s management and board of directors.
+competence of company management and boards of directors.

 B&G’s complete proxy voting policy and procedures, as well as those of its proxy voting service

-documents.
+review these documents.

-In addition to proxy voting, B&G has engaged Broadridge to manage class action claim filings.
+In addition to proxy voting, B&G has engaged Broadridge to manage class action claim filings

-Occasionally, securities held in client accounts may be the subject of class action lawsuits.
+for individually managed accounts.
+Occasionally, securities held in client accounts may be the

-This fee is deducted from the proceeds prior to distribution to the client.
+is deducted from the proceeds prior to distribution to the client.

 Item 18 Financial Information